 In the early 1980s, the law enforcement units of the Western Association of Fish and Wildlife Agencies discussed the concept of a compact between states to address wildlife violations based on the format in use by a number of states for handling motor vehicle violations by visitors to other states.
 Wildlife and resource protection needed some additional teeth when dealing with individuals who moved freely among and violated the wildlife and resource laws in various states.

 When a person has their hunting, fishing and/or trapping privileges legally suspended in the Compact state where the violation(s) occurred, the suspension may be recognized by all of the member states of the Compact.
 Having your privileges suspended in Montana means you may also be prevented from hunting, fishing and/or trapping in all the Compact member states.
-This not only prevents chronic violators from simply moving their activity to another state, it provides a form of deterrence that is often more powerful than monetary fines and penalties.
+This not only prevents chronic violators from simply moving their activity to another state, it provides a deterrent that is often more powerful than monetary fines and penalties.

 Under the Compact, if violator fails to comply with a ticket issued in a member state, the issuing state can request the violator's home state to immediately suspend the violator's hunting, fishing and trapping privileges in their state until they comply.
 With that ability, the non-resident violator (if a resident of a Compact state) in many cases can be handled in the same manner as a resident violator and released on his or her own recognizance.
 This saves the violator from having to produce a potentially large sum of cash for bond, or a trip to the county jail.
 Nevertheless, the non-resident violator may still be arrested for violations that have jail time as a mandatory penalty, any felony violations, or any crimes that the arresting officer would deem serious enough to arrest a resident violator.